vscode-icons/vscode-icons/README.md

 If you're a designer and you're willing to collaborate by showing your icons to the world you're more than welcome!!
 Currently, we don't have icons for the light template so any help will be really appreciated and credit will be given to you ;D

-## Supported OS

-At the moment the only supported operating systems are Windows and OS X. Linux support will come shortly.

 # Disclaimer
 This extension modifies some VS Code files so use it at your own risk.